Russia's anti-Putin detainees fight for justice

 He has still received no medical treatment.
 Prison authorities told Mr Akimenkov's lawyers that he would only qualify for release if he went totally blind.

-Mr Akimenkov says it will not be long before that happens, and describes his ordeal as "torture".'Not a riot'
+Mr Akimenkov says it will not be long before that happens, and describes his ordeal as "torture".

 The bulk of the evidence against the "rioters" that emerged during arrest hearings was based on testimonies by policemen who had clashed with the protesters.
 Human rights organisations are extremely sceptical.